SecurityEssentials/Teams2NVivo/index.md

 * Click OK to do the import.
 If NVivo pops up a dialog with *The timespan of one or more entries...*, click OK

 * You'll see the transcript entries have '---' internally instead of paragraph endings (NVivo doesn't have a text transcript input format that supports both speaker identification and multiple paragraphs in a single transcript 'line').
-Use *Edit tab - Find & Select - Replace* to replace instances of "---" with "^p^p" (a blank line):
+Use *Edit tab - Find & Select - Replace* to replace instances of "---" with "^p^p" (a blank line) or just "^p" (a new line):

 * <img src="images/NVivoReplace.png">